The Importance of Infection Control in Phlebotomy

 Proper infection control starts in the classroom.
 Phlebotomy technicians must be taught how to use infection control best practices from the first day of their training.
 This is why going to an accredited program is typically the best choice available to aspiring phlebotomy students, as they can rest assured that the quality of their curriculum has been assessed by a trusted third party.

-Additionally, most states require phlebotomy technicians to obtain national certification before pursuing licensure.
+Additionally, some states require phlebotomy technicians to obtain state licensure before pursuing employment.
+While most states do not require a license, national certification is the industry standard and is required by the vast majority of healthcare employers.
 Certification requires candidates to demonstrate sufficient knowledge of industry best practices, including infection control expectations, before delivering patient care.

 Finally, phlebotomy technicians are required to participate in ongoing continued education to maintain their certification and licensure.
 By staying current with up-to-date infection control protocols, they can maintain a high standard of care in the various healthcare settings where they work.
 This is crucial for patient safety and confidence in the system.